lxi-tools/lxi-tools/README.md

 ## 3. Installation

-The latest source releases can be found [here](https://github.com/lxi-tools/lxi-tools/releases).
+lxi-tools can be installed in various ways.

 ### 3.1 Installation using package manager